openebs/monitoring/docs/metrics-cstor.md

 ## Metrics supported by cStor volume as of the current release are

+These metrics are collected by cStor ServiceMonitor that describes the cStor service targets to be monitored by Prometheus which ultimately exposes the cStor volume endpoints where the below mentioned metrics are exposed.

 ```
 openebs_actual_used # Actual volume size used
 openebs_connection_error_total # Total no of connection errors